Pypy233/Library-Info-App/README.md

 **Visitor pattern** is applied in this part firstly.
 Because of the requirement 'more user types will be added', we use **factory** **method** **pattern** to solve it.
 It is a hard process: code structure itself is a bit complex, not to mention the thinking process.

 At first, we applied the **visitor pattern** to the requirment.
 Obviously, the visitor pattern is a good choice for permission control.
-However, there is a need that "more user types can be added".
-It means that when a new user type is added, we should add a new visitor and implement it's behavior. **Adding bottom element** in the visitor pattern is a **disaster.** We discuessed it for 2 days.
+However, there is a need that **"more user types can be added"**.
+It means that when a new user type is added, we should add a new visitor and implement it's behavior.
+For future development,  we have to modify UserVisitor interface because of new user types,but as we all know, **Adding bottom element** in the visitor pattern is a **disaster.** We discuessed it for 2 days.

 We find the **ACL pattern** is used to deal with the permission control problem.
 But it is not practical because it focuses more on the design of database and the entity is more complex than we are dealing with.
 So we abandoned it.